-Early 2018 is still probably the most realistic release date for the consumer version of the Volta GPU, but that doesn’t mean we won’t see Volta-based silicon this year.
+Early 2018 is still probably the most realistic release date for the consumer version of the Volta GPU, despite the professional GPUs being delivered this year.

 In February the makers of benchmarking tool AIDA64 found reference to the top-end Volta GPU, the GV100, in some new Nvidia drivers.
 According to a post on Videocardz the Finalwire programmers were trying to unearth some traces of the then-unlaunched GTX 1080 Ti, but instead found reference to the full-fat Volta GPU, the GV100.

-We heard a bit more about Volta at Nvidia’s Graphics Technology Conference in May and this would seem to suggest engineering versions of the chip are ready to be toyed with.
-Jen-Hsun took to the stage waving around Volta silicon proclaiming the giant GPU a masterpiece.
+We heard a bit more about Volta at Nvidia’s Graphics Technology Conference in May and the pro Volta cards have already started shipping to the lucky few with cash enough to spend on the advanced new accelerator boards.
+Jen-Hsun took to the stage at the introduction event waving around the Volta silicon, proclaiming the giant GPU a masterpiece.
 He doesn't look far off the mark to be honest...

 But that’s the top-end, professional-level chip being built for supercomputers like the Summit machine likely to gain sentience at Oak Ridge in 2018 and doom us all.
-The GV104 silicon is probably going to be the consumer-facing version of Volta which makes its way into our graphics cards, and is also I expect what SK Hynix were referring to when they recently announced the new GDDR6 memory standard.
+The GV104 silicon, however, is likely to be the consumer-facing version of Volta which makes its way into our graphics cards, and is also probably what SK Hynix were referring to when they announced the new GDDR6 memory standard.

 When they announced the arrival of GDDR6 Hynix mentioned they were “planning to mass produce the product for a client to release high-end graphics card [sic] by early 2018 equipped with high performance GDDR6 DRAMs.”
 I’m not the only one to think that is a reference to Nvidia and the release of GDDR6-based Volta GPUs.